matloff/fastStat/README.md

   a subset of the rows).
 In each one fit, our model to the subsample and use the result to predict the remaining data.
 In this way, choose among competing models.

+* We can overfit and not worry about it.
+A common claim is "ML models drastically overfit, yet predict new cases very well."
+This is midleading, in my opinion.
+In the celebrated ML successes, the misclasification rate is very small, even without hyperparameter tuning.
+In the SVM sense, this means that the two classes are almost completely separable after transformation of X.  Thus many straight lines or hyperplanes can do the separation, which means that back in the original X space, there are many separating curves, including some of very high complexity.
+In other words, due to the separability of the data, we can get away with overfitting.

 ## LICENSING